awsdocs/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 ## Prerequisites<a name="remote-lambda-prereq"></a>
 + If you haven't already done so, satisfy the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.
-+ Ensure that the AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md) include appropriate read/write access to the AWS Lambda service\.
++ Ensure that the credentials you configured in [Establishing Credentials](establish-credentials.md) include appropriate read/write access to the AWS Lambda service\.
 If in the **AWS Explorer**, under **Lambda**, you see a message similar to "Error loading Lambda resources", check the permissions attached to those credentials\.
 Changes that you make to permissions will take a few minutes to affect the **AWS Explorer** in VS Code\.

 ## Invoke a Lambda Function<a name="invoke-lam-func"></a>